gyoenge/aimed-codestudy/README.md

 All codes in this repository follow a consistent philosophy:

-- The code is directly based on official implementations or papers
+- The code is directly based on official implementations or papers.
+- I typed out and studied the code from the original implementation.
-- I manually re-implemented or adapted them Added detailed comments to understand: architecture design and training logic.
+- I added detailed comments to understand architecture design and training logic.

 ---